morosebose/documentation_and_style_guide/documentation_and_style_guide.md

         if studentScores else None
 ```

-The revised code makes use of Python's ternary operator to ensure that the program will not crash if the `studentScores` array is empty.
+The revised code makes use of Python's ternary operator to ensure that the program will not crash with a division-by-zero error if the `studentScores` array is empty.
 However, the revised code is no longer as intuitive to read.
 A brief comment would improve readability:

 ```python
 def get_rounded_average(studentScores):